How does google actually treat content hidden in tabs or click-to-expand?

 There are a few key points to note here:

-If you have any questions about potential hidden content within your site, get in contact with our technical SEO team here.
+If you have any questions about potential hidden content within your site, contact our technical SEO team.